cx_Oracle Release Notes¶

 Version 5.0.3 (February 2010)¶

 - Added support for Python 3.1 and dropped support for Python 3.0.

-- Added support for keyword arguments in cursor.callproc() and cursor.callfunc().
+- Added support for keyword parameters in cursor.callproc() and cursor.callfunc().

 - Added documentation for the UNICODE and FIXED_UNICODE variable types.

 - Added extra link arguments required for Mac OS X as suggested by Jason Woodward.